docker-hy/docker-hy.github.io/exercises.md

 Start a ubuntu image with the process "sh -c 'read website; sleep 3; curl http://$website'"

 Please note that curl is NOT installed in the container yet.
+You will have to install it from inside of the container.

 **For the exercises 1.4, 1.5, 1.6, commit both Dockerfile(s) and the command you used to run the container(s)**